mbernste/mbernste.github.io/_posts/2020-05-13-expectation_maximization.md

 Introduction
 --------

 Expectation-maximization (EM) is a popular algorithm for performing maximum-likelihood estimation for the parameters in a latent variable model.
-Introductory machine learning and bioinformatics courses often teach the Expectation Maximization algorithms for estimating parameters in important models such as [Guassian Mixture Models](https://en.wikipedia.org/wiki/Mixture_model#Gaussian_mixture_model) and [Hidden Markov Models](https://en.wikipedia.org/wiki/Baum–Welch_algorithm).
+Introductory machine learning courses often teach the variants of EM used for estimating parameters in important models such as [Guassian Mixture Models](https://en.wikipedia.org/wiki/Mixture_model#Gaussian_mixture_model) and [Hidden Markov Models](https://en.wikipedia.org/wiki/Baum–Welch_algorithm).
+EM also features heavily in bioinformatics, where it is used for [calculating gene expression from RNA-seq data](https://academic.oup.com/bioinformatics/article/26/4/493/243395).

 After learning about this algorithm in introductory graduate school courses, the intuition was clear, but I still had several remaining questions.
 When is EM preferred over some other method for estimating parameters?
 What is EM really doing?
 Why is EM guaranteed to converge?